Computational schemes for the Magnus expansion of the in-medium similarity renormalization group

-We also see that for larger values of \epssplit{} the hunter-gatherer approach is sensitive to where the splitting of the Magnus operator actually occurs.
+One also sees that for larger values of \epssplit{} the hunter-gatherer approach is sensitive to where the splitting of the Magnus operator actually occurs.
 For $\epssplit=1.0$, the last split of the Magnus operator occurs around $s=1.9$ (not shown), so the final integration to $s\to\infty$ is stable.
 For $\epssplit = 2.0$, before the last split at $s=4.7$ the energy is still quite close to the standard split Magnus value; after the split it jumps to be significantly lower.
 This is in contrast to the split Magnus approach, which is only weakly sensitive to the value of \epssplit{} and systematically converges to the flow equation result.
-The hunter-gatherer scheme becomes more reliable for small values of \epssplit{}, consistent with the findings of Ref.~\cite{He2024PRC_IMSRG3f2}.
+The hunter-gatherer scheme becomes less sensitive to the splitting for small values of \epssplit{}, consistent with the findings of Ref.~\cite{He2024PRC_IMSRG3f2}.

 Returning to Fig.~\ref{fig:Ca48Comparison}, in the middle panels I consider instead VS-IMSRG(2) calculations using a neutron $pf$-shell valence space.
 The predicted ground-state energy and charge radius from the flow equation approach differ from the single-reference IMSRG(2) values because of the different decoupling used in the VS-IMSRG.
 The two stage decoupling (first decoupling the core, and second decoupling the valence space) is more involved than the single-reference decoupling.
 The resulting difference between the single-reference and neutron $pf$-shell results is due to the IMSRG(2) truncation.
-We see that the split Magnus approach again accurately reproduces the flow equation result.
+One sees that the split Magnus approach again accurately reproduces the flow equation result.
 The hunter-gatherer approach differs significantly, by over $1.2\,\MeV$ for the ground-state energy and over $0.004\,\fm$ for the charge radius.
-The difference on the ground-state energy is of the same size as the expected VS-IMSRG(3) correction, estimated to be $\sim2\,\MeV$~\cite{Heinz2025PRC_Calcium}.
+The difference on the ground-state energy is of the same size as the expected VS-IMSRG(3) correction, estimated to be $\approx 2\,\MeV$~\cite{Heinz2025PRC_Calcium}.

 In the right panels, I consider VS-IMSRG(2) calculations using a full $pf$-shell valence space.
 This valence space is large, and the VS-IMSRG(2) decoupling is more difficult.
 The split Magnus approach accurately approximates the flow equation result, while the hunter-gatherer approach differs by over $2\,\MeV$ for the ground-state energy and over $0.008\,\fm$ for the charge radius.